carlo-monti/Sx4/docs/improve.md

 * Fix dry wet flanger
 * Add detune function for synths for using in combo.
 It will be dependent on ID: if even positive, if odd negative.
 * Fix lfo assign in modules
+* Fix clicks when retriggering recording in phase_looper: maybe add a second table that alternates the reading when the other is recording
 * Fix flanger click (substitute guts with mine)
+* Add a pitch estimate for the live sound to the resonator
 * Fix phases in square wave on LFO (there isn't any phase!)
 * Fix noises when changing wave on phaser/flanger
 * Add fade-in function for the melodic_seq